jundalisay/superblist/content/en/research/keynes/general-theory/chapter-10.md

 If saving is the pill and consumption is the jam, the extra jam has to be proportioned to the size of the additional pill.
 Unless the psychological propensities of the public are different from what we are supposing, we have here established the law that increased employment for investment must necessarily stimulate the industries producing for consumption and thus lead to a total increase of employment which is a multiple of the primary employment required by the investment itself.

-It follows from the above that, if the marginal propensity to consume is not far short of unity, small fluctuations in investment will lead to wide fluctuations in employment; but, at the same time, a comparatively small increment of investment will lead to full employment.
+It follows that, if the marginal propensity to consume is not far short of unity, small fluctuations in investment will lead to wide fluctuations in employment; but, at the same time, a comparatively small increment of investment will lead to full employment.

 If, on the other hand, the marginal propensity to consume is not much above zero, small fluctuations in investment will lead to correspondingly small fluctuations in employment; but, at the same time, it may require a large increment of investment to produce full employment.
 In the former case involuntary unemployment would be an easily remedied malady, though liable to be troublesome if it is allowed to develop.

 In the latter case, employment may be less variable but liable to settle down at a low level and to prove recalcitrant to any but the most drastic remedies.

-In actual fact the marginal propensity to consume seems to lie somewhere between these two extremes, though much nearer to unity than to zero; with the result that we have, in a sense, the worst of both worlds, fluctuations in employment being considerable and, at the same time, the increment in investment required to produce full employment being too great to be easily handled.
-Unfortunately the fluctuations have been sufficient to prevent the nature of the malady from being obvious, whilst its severity is such that it cannot be remedied unless its nature is understood.
+In actual fact, the marginal propensity to consume seems to lie somewhere between these two extremes, though much nearer to unity than to zero.
+The result is that we have the worst of both worlds:
+- fluctuations in employment being considerable
+- the increment in investment required to produce full employment being too great to be easily handled.

+Unfortunately, the fluctuations have been sufficient to prevent the nature of the malady from being obvious, whilst its severity is such that it cannot be remedied unless its nature is understood.

 When full employment is reached, any attempt to increase investment still further will set up a tendency in money-prices to rise without limit, irrespective of the marginal propensity to consume; i.e. we shall have reached a state of true inflation.[4]
 Up to this point, however, rising prices will be associated with an increasing aggregate real income.